smattymatty/portfolio_server/B_markdown_files/introduction.md

 ## Django

-Django stands out as a high-level Python web framework that encourages rapid development and clean, pragmatic design.
+Django is a high-level Python web framework that encourages rapid development and clean, pragmatic design.
 Its built-in admin interface, ORM, and authentication system significantly reduce development time while maintaining security and scalability.

 Django's open & friendly community, well-written documentation, and vast supply of tutorials has made it a great option for back end development.
 Since it is 'batteries included', it's easy to get started with a project, and it's a great choice for small to medium sized projects.